 - B.S. in Industrial Arts and Technology Education, State University of New York, College at Oswego

-Dr. Winiecki began as a technical and commercial illustrator and switched to designing computer-based and conventional training and technical documentation for corporate and military clients in the 1980s.
-His research and development work is now oriented to the use of ethnographic methods and the use of qualitative data in instructional and performance technology and social science, with a focus on critical needs assessments, analytic modeling and the representation of organizational and social systems.
-The goals of these R&D activities are to allow clients to know and understand their social environments in unique ways so they may develop strategies and interventions that both address existing problems and avoid future systemic problems.
+Dr. Winiecki began as a drafter, and technical and commercial illustrator, and switched to designing computer-based and conventional training and technical documentation for corporate and military clients in the 1980s.
+His work is now oriented to the use of social scientific methods in instructional technology and performance improvement, with a focus on critical needs assessments.
+The goals of these activities are to allow clients to know and understand their internal and external environments in unique ways so they may develop strategies and interventions that address existing needs and avoid future systemic problems.

 - CS-HU 130 Foundational Values

 Dr. Winiecki’s teaching, scholarly activity, and service activities focus on satisfying performance needs to help organizations meet their mission statements.
 He is also active in providing services and instructional and non-instructional consulting on matters of inclusion and accessibility, especially for meeting the needs of blind and low-vision learners, consumers, and professionals.

 Dr. Winiecki has been named ‘Professor of Ethics & Morality in Professional Practice’ in the College of Engineering.
 In this new role, he conducts research and works with faculty and students throughout the College of Engineering in projects related to issues of diversity, inclusiveness and social justice as they relate to engineering education and engineering practice.